Curriculum is based upon requirements set by the American Board of Orthopaedic Surgery.

 Subspecialty Conferences – Each subspecialty service also has at least one weekly faculty-conducted educational conference for the residents on that particular service.

 Evidence-Based Research Conference – This conference meets monthly.
 The purpose is to review evidence-based literature or an interesting article related to health policy or economics.

 Other educational opportunities include cadaver dissection, arthroscopy tutorials, and sawbone labs.

-One unique aspect of the education here includes the use of an arthroscopy simulation tower at LAC+USC Medical Center.
+One unique aspect of the education here includes the use of an arthroscopy simulation tower at Los Angeles General Medical Center.
 Our program is one of only a handful of institutions to have this equipment available.
 This tower allows life-like simulation of multiple shoulder and knee arthroscopic procedures as well as step-by-step instruction for performing these procedures.
 There are also multiple research projects underway evaluating the use of this equipment in training residents and attending surgeons.